nasa/harmony-browse-image-generator/README.md

 ## Local development:

-Local testing of service functionality is achieved via a local instance of [Harmony](https://github.com/nasa/harmony).
+Local testing of service functionality can be achieved via a local instance of [Harmony](https://github.com/nasa/harmony).
 Please see instructions there regarding creation of a local Harmony instance.